Maurice Duhamel: Musical works

 Duhamel's compositions were primarily for voice and piano.
-His orchestral works are rare.
+His orchestral works are few.
 Brittany was central to Duhamel's inspiration as the names of his works such as Impressions de Bretagne and Esquisses bretonnes emphasise.
 In 1912, he was also a co-founder of the Association des Compositeurs Bretons and, together with Paul Ladmirault, one of its driving forces.
 Like Louis-Albert Bourgault-Ducoudray and François-Marie Luzel before him, he collected folk ballads.
 His publications on the subject are important, and he was highly regarded by the most influential writers on the subject of the era, such as Anatole Le Braz and Joseph Loth.